 3:00 – 5:00 pm

-This year’s Undergraduate Research Day will be held at the University Clinical Research Center.
-The center is located off campus approximately one mile from the University’s Reynolda campus and is adjacent to the Wake Forest University BB&T football complex and Tennis Center.
+Through the generosity of the Health and Exercise Science Department, this year’s Undergraduate Research Day will be held at the University Clinical Research Center.
+The center is located off campus approximately one mile from Reynolda campus and is adjacent to the Wake Forest University Truist football complex and Tennis Center.

 If you are an undergraduate interested is presenting your research or artistic project during Undergraduate Research Day, click on the icon below to register and submit an abstract of your work.
+Registration and submission deadline is Friday, September 24, 2021 at 5:00 pm (ET).
 Additional information about Undergraduate Research Day may be found on its webpage located in the menu.

 2021 Summer Funding Alert